mnylen/lzw/docs/Implementation.md

 The implementation supports the use of variable-width code lengths up to 32 bits for improved compression ratio with larger documents.

+### Technologies used

+* Java SE 1.6
+* Apache Ant for build management
+* JavaDoc for inline documentation
+* Git for version control

 ### Obtaining the source code

 To obtain the source code, Git needs to be installed on your local computer: